 Teams self-organize around solving a pressing health problem or challenge.
 The problems tackled are multi-faceted, complex, and have long-term impacts on mortality, morbidity or well-being.
 Our teams are empowered to take on emerging health problems that are currently affecting local populations.
 These teams bring together a broad array of expertise and knowledge to create better health outcomes.
 The focus is on practical, real world solutions, driven by data, that work in people’s daily lives to significantly improve health in our communities.

 Communities drive the questions we need to ask.
 Community partners are active, vital members of Translational Teams and may come from any sector of our communities: hospitals, health care clinics, dental clinics, schools, nonprofits, business and industry, charitable or grassroots organizations.
 These partners provide important insights into the health needs of populations in our community, and bring unique and valuable skills and knowledge to the process.
 Potential community partners are encouraged to contact us regarding the development of new teams or becoming a member of an existing team.

 Students on Translational Teams gain experience in addressing community health needs through research and translational science.
 Undergraduate, graduate and certificate track students are eligible for participation with a team for up to four years and may be eligible for course credit.

-The first group of Translational Teams have been identified, and others will be formed and developed in the coming years.
+A total of eight Translational Teams have been formed thus far.
+Additional teams will be formed and developed in the coming years.

 Interested in getting involved or learning more?
 Contact us: